Endometrial Ablation

 During this procedure, your doctor inserts a special probe into the uterus through the vagina and cervix.
 The tool applies microwave energy to the uterine lining, which destroys it.

-There are three kinds of endometrial ablation:
+There are three kinds of endometrial ablation procedures:

 Radiofrequency ablation